• Skip to primary navigation

 ingredients

 Mixed fresh vegetables: This is a great way to serve vegetables to your family.
-You can easily substitute any vegetable, including bell pepper, broccoli even bean sprouts!
+You can easily substitute any vegetable, including bell pepper, snow peas, broccoli even bean sprouts!
 I use carrots, sweet corn, frozen peas, and green onion.
 For the green onion, don't forget to separate the white and green parts of the green onions for future use.

 Sauce and seasoning: A list of typical Asian spices, such as light and dark soy sauce, sesame oil, and Shaoxing cooking wine.
 You can get them in any major grocery store.
 Some people prefer their shrimp fried rice on a sweeter side.
 Feel free to add a pinch of sugar; you can adjust the amount of sugar based on your taste preferences.
 You can add oyster sauce if you want an extra flavor boost for a "fishy-like flavor."